 However, unlike MS Teams, Discord offers unlimited users and unlimited message history.

-Unlimited message history is a feature I think every app should have.
-It’s also helpful that Discord has a great search function — something MS Teams (with its glitchy search that displays terms that are in no way related to the one I searched for) can’t really say.
+It also has a great search function — something MS Teams (with its glitchy search that displays terms that are in no way related to the one I searched for) can’t really say.

 This is an excellent feature for small teams that are used to having a lot of face-to-face, real-time communication.
 However, I can see these voice calls turning quite chaotic if more than, say, 10 members join them.